 Date of birth changes for internationally adopted children: One of our attorneys, Emily Dudak Leiter, through AAAA, wrote federal legislation on this topic, making it easier for families to correct dates of birth for their foreign-born children.
 The legislation was called the Accuracy for Adoptees Act of 2013.

 International surrogacy and other assisted reproduction arrangements: One of our attorneys, Emily Dudak Leiter, is a leading attorney in this complex area of immigration law.
 She represents clients from all over the United States, when bringing home their children born abroad through surrogacy.
-Emily has significant experience in Canada-to-United States surrogacies.
+Emily has significant experience in Canada-to-United States surrogacies (and is open to working with certain other countries).
 Click here for more information on International Surrogacy.

 Citizenship issues (derivation and acquisition): Parents are sometimes shocked to learn that their foreign-born children may not be U.S. citizens when they apply for their passports, driver’s licenses, or college financial aid.
 We can help resolve this uncertainty and if relevant, help you satisfy the prerequisites to making your child a U.S. citizen.
 See our handout here regarding the various ways children can become U.S. citizens.